christinec-dev/Quiznum_Adventure/README.md

 # Quiznum_Adventure
 I LOVE making games, even the design part - it is my favorite thing to do ever.
 Today I made a Number Guessing Game with Java and Android Studio.
 This game is called Quiznum Adventure (quiz + numbers + space, it's cool).
 There are three difficulty levels (easy, medium, hard), and you have 10 attempts to make guess the number, otherwise it's GAME OVER! 👾👾👾

 Everything was designed by me, but the assets used are collected from Freepik.
-Please note that this game is not to be duplicated.

 ## MAIN UI
 ![Screenshot_20220316_142736](https://user-images.githubusercontent.com/87696858/158594494-279303db-5688-4891-9c1e-f70e3bea6599.png)